Island Peak Climbing - 17 Days

 • Shortness of breath

-Note: If these early AMS symptoms are not addressed early, they can progress to HACE (High-Altitude Cerebral Edema) or HAPE (High-Altitude Pulmonary Edema), which are advanced, life-threatening forms of altitude sickness.
+Note: If these early mild symptoms of altitude sickness(AMS).
+If it is not addressed early, they can progress to HACE (High-Altitude Cerebral Edema) or HAPE (High-Altitude Pulmonary Edema), which are advanced, life-threatening forms of altitude sickness.
 These conditions can be deadly if not treated immediately, so early recognition and proper care are crucial.

 How to prevent altitude sickness during Island Peak Climbing